-Chlamydia is a common sexually transmitted infection that can cause long-term complications and, in pregnancy, may cause adverse maternal and neonatal outcomes.
-Antenatal care provides opportunities for testing women from population groups with a high prevalence of the infection.
+Antenatal care provides opportunities for testing women from population groups with a high prevalence of chlamydia infection.

 40.1.1 Prevalence of chlamydia

 Chlamydia is the most frequently reported sexually transmissible infection in Australia.
 The notification rate was relatively stable between 2011 and 2015 and increased by 13% between 2015 and 2017.
 Notifications have been higher in women than in men in all years (441.8 vs 349.9 per 100,000 in 2017).
 In 2017, the rate in the Aboriginal and Torres Strait Islander population was 2.8 times that in the non Indigenous population (1,193.9 vs 427.0 per 100,000), increasing to five times higher in remote/very remote areas .

 Among women, rates in the 15–19 year age group have declined (from 2302.0 in 2011 to 1,772.8 per 100,000 in 2017), rates in the 20–24 year age group have remained stable (2,226.7 in 2011 and 2,346.0 in 2017) and rates in the 25–29 year age group have increased (from 927.8 in 2011 to 1,111.4 per 100,000 in 2017).
 In 2017, rates among Aboriginal and Torres Strait Islander women aged 15–19 and 20–29 years were 3.8 times and 2.7 times higher, respectively, than in the non-Indigenous population .